 Lost or delayed luggage - If your luggage is lost or delayed, travel insurance can provide reimbursement for the value of the items in your luggage.

-Travel delay - If your flight is delayed from its scheduled departure due to bad weather or other reasons, travel insurance can provide coverage for additional expenses incurred during the delay.
+Travel delay - If your flight is delayed from its scheduled departure due to bad weather or other reasons, travel insurance can provide a cash benefit during the delay to help with additional costs incurred at the airport during the delay.

 Emergency assistance - Travel insurance can provide emergency assistance services, such as translation services and emergency overseas medical transportation, to help you in an emergency.